For Faculty: Scheduling Library Sessions

 During the session:

 - We start on time.
 Plan to start promptly at the normal class time, to respect those who are show up on time, whether it's a Zoom or in-person class.
-For an in-person class, bring the class to the circulation desk to meet the librarian.
+For an in-person class, bring the class to the Library Services Desk to meet the librarian.

 - The instructor is an active participant in the class, answering questions, clarifying assignment questions and topics, and assisting students during the practice periods in class.
 Students see you as a role model.
 Please do not correct papers, use your phone, read, chat while the librarian is talking, or occupy a classroom computer to do your own personal research.